 Texas averages 137 tornadoes each year, the highest number of any state in the U.S. Tornadoes are most common during the spring and summer months nationwide, but due to our proximity to the Gulf of Mexico as a moisture source, tornadoes can occur across the Rio Grande Valley any time of year.
 However, the Valley's location below 27°N latitude reduces the opportunity for significant tornado events.
 Large scale forcing provided by mid latitude storm systems is very rare.
-There have only been three tornadoes with ≥113 mph winds in the Valley since 1980.
+There have only been three tornadoes with ≥113 mph winds in the Valley since 1980, and none were recorded in 2021 or 2022.